DrLex0/print3D-FlexiRex/README.md

 The print in the photos was created with rigid.ink silver ABS, but pretty much any material should work.
 You could print it in a flexible filament to make it even more flexible and pretty much impossible to destroy, but plain PLA is probably easiest.

 No supports needed.
 I used 3 perimeters to ensure the hinges are strong, this is much preferred over trying to obtain strength through infill.
-If you use too high infill, the model may become poorly balanced due to the head being too heavy.
-If you want to improve stability, set a higher infill (like 40%) for the legs piece and the one below it (pieces 4 and 5 when counting from the tail end).
+If you use too high infill, the model may become poorly balanced due to the head being too heavy.<br>
+The first version of this model tended to be a bit unbalanced and it used to be advisable to set a higher infill for the legs piece and the one below it (pieces 4 and 5 when counting from the tail end).
+This is no longer necessary since the 2022/08/30 update.

-If you have problems with parts curling up and the print head knocking them over, try to apply more cooling (but don't exaggerate, because too much cooling will result in a weaker print).
+If you have problems with parts curling up and the extruder knocking them over, try to apply more cooling, but don't exaggerate, because too much cooling will result in a weaker print.

 This should move freely right after you take it off the build plate.
 If you print ABS with hairspray on a glass bed, the Rex will likely spontaneously jump into a random pose all by itself when it pops off the plate after cooling down.
 If you need to use force to free the hinges, you still have some optimization work to do on your printing technique.